arXiv/arxiv-docs/source/help/policies/content-types.md

 # Policies for specific content types

 The standards for [moderation and scholarly interest](/help/moderation/index.html) are the basis for acceptance (or not) of submissions.
-However, from experience with comparing different types of content to that standard we give the guidelines below on what types of content typically are and are not accepted.
+In general, the guidelines below represent what types of content typically are and are not accepted.

 ## Content types that are typically NOT accepted include